 Wearing a form of photographic identification is the perfect way of doing this, while the reverse of the cards is an excellent place to display post COVID-19 procedures, policies and reminders.
 ID card printers are great investments for creating these ID cards and securing your organisation.

 3. Don’t assume social distancing will be easily managed

 It sounds simple enough, but keeping an appropriate 2-metre distance between all employees at all times is harder than it sounds.

-Our new social distancing lanyards (design above) are a handy reminder to staff that they must maintain distances at all times and can help reinforce a change in policy, but there are other things to consider too.
+Our social distancing lanyards (design above) are a handy reminder to staff that they must maintain distances at all times and can help reinforce a change in policy, but there are other things to consider too.

 Separating out offices into “pods” is one thing, but employers also need to consider shared devices, kitchens, reception areas and of course toilets.

 Creating new policies such as one-person toilets, introducing staggered break times and using personal protective equipment (PPE) where appropriate will all help manage these problems, but social distancing in the workplace is an area that will need careful consideration.